sendgrid/docs/source/Integrate/Partners/amazon_marketplace.md

 Adding a Dedicated IP Address
 {% endanchor %}

-You can purchase IP addresses that are dedicated to your account.
-Since you are the only one sending email over this IP, your sending practices determines the sender reputation associated with this IP.
+You can purchase IP addresses dedicated to your account.
+Since you are the only one sending email over this IP, your sending practices determine the sender reputation associated with this IP.
 You can purchase up to 3 IP addresses per month.
 If you need more than 3 IPs, then you should [contact support](https://support.sendgrid.com/hc/en-us).

 You can only add a Dedicated IP Address if you are on an AWS Pro plan.
 To upgrade your plan, see [Upgrading or Downgrading Your Account](#-Upgrading-or-Downgrading-Your-Account).